 - Specific knowledge of and interest in topics related to resilience, such as climate change, resilient design, and stormwater management;

 - Strong project management and organization skills; and

 The ULI summer intern program will run from June 6 through August 7.
 Workweeks are 37.5 hours.

 How to Apply:

-Please submit your résumé and letter of interest by April 3, 2019, by clicking on the link below.
+Please submit your résumé and letter of interest by April 3, 2019, by following the link below:

 No relocation reimbursement is offered at this time.
 The Urban Land Institute is proud to be an equal opportunity employer.
 Please no phone calls.